DanielDmlee/Pelion_CM_QucikStart/README.md

 <img src="./Pictures/PelionCM_Devices_Active.png"></img>
 </center>

-Your board is now connected to the interne via the cellular network.
-You can check your board's connectivity status, data usage and more using the Pelion Connectivity Management platform.
+Your board is now connected to the internet via the cellular network.
+You can check your board's connectivity status, data usage, and more using the Pelion Connectivity Management platform.

 ---------------------------------------